Follow Intuiface:

 Headless CMS

 This headless nature also means Intuiface's CMS permits a very data-centric approach.
 Content managers can create data structures in Headless CMS that reflect their world rather than reflect constraints imposed by an experience's design.
-In fact, the same Headless CMS base (we call the Headless CMS datastore a "base") can be used across multiple, completely different experiences with very different looks, not to mention there is no need for Headless CMS to be aware of which endpoints will be consuming the data.
+The same Headless CMS base (we call the Headless CMS datastore a "base") can be used across multiple, completely different experiences with very different looks, not to mention there is no need for Headless CMS to be aware of which endpoints will be consuming the data.

 Headless Content Management Systems